 Recognise and reinforce: recognition and measurement need to be woven into what you do.
 Make sure you’re looking at this with the behaviours in mind and how things will get done.
 You need to appreciate people and reinforce the good, while also measuring what matters to your organisation.

 If you’d like to find out more about culture, this is a topic I talk about in my book, Influential Internal Communication, where I discuss how to fix a toxic culture using The Field Model.
+You can also listen to my podcast episode on culture and leadership.
 If you’d like to chat about any issues you’re experiencing with your organisational culture, please get in touch with me at firstname.lastname@example.org.